mluchettii/mkdocs-material-mluchetti/docs/docs/edr-siem/crowdstrike-falcon.md

 4. Here, you can see a list of files that were detected as malicious.
 Click on the square icon to the right of any detection, and click **Investigate hash**.

-5. From here, you can begin triaging like in the previous exercise, using tools like [VirusTotal](https://www.virustotal.com/) and [ANY.RUN](https://app.any.run/) to aid you in your investigation.
+5. From here, you can begin triaging like in the previous exercise, using forensic tools like [VirusTotal](https://www.virustotal.com/) and [ANY.RUN](https://app.any.run/) to aid you in your investigation.

 ## Indicators of Compromise